ARCHIVED - Annual Report 2011-2012

 House of Commons

-Pursuant to section 45.34 of the Royal Canadian Mounted Police Act, I hereby submit the annual report of the Commission for Public Complaints Against the RCMP for the 2009-2010 fiscal year, for tabling in Parliament.
+Pursuant to section 45.34 of the Royal Canadian Mounted Police Act, I hereby submit the annual report of the Commission for Public Complaints Against the RCMP for the 2011-2012 reporting period for tabling in Parliament.

 Yours very truly,

 - Completed Chair-Initiated Complaints & Public Interest Investigations

 - Ongoing Investigations

 - Additional Reviews & Further Investigations of Note

 - Recently Implemented Recommendations